racheruk/wildfly10-web-security/README.md

 ## Modules
 Brief introduction to the modules
 ### basic-authentication
- - Holds both secured and unsecured resources
+ - Holds both protected and unprotected resources
  - Relies on jboss users i.e. added using <wildlfy>/bin/add-users.sh

 This is the simplest way and mostly for demo purposes.
 It is very unlikely to have an application rely on users added via wildfly utilities.

 ### basic-custom-list-authentication
- - Holds both secured and unsecured resources
+ - Holds both protected and unprotected resources
  - Relies on the users and roles provided as part of the application itself
- - Requires WildFly configuration (included in module's README.md
+ - Requires WildFly configuration (included in module's README.md)

 This is kind of a starting point where the application itself can provide the list of users and roles that it want to use.

+### basic-db-authentication
+ - Holds both protected and unprotected resources
+ - User and role information is stored in database
+ - Requires WildFly configuration (included in module's README.md)

+This is a general approach where the list of users and roles is maintained in database instead of files